AnnaGSamuel/FS_Library/README.md

 It consists of 3 pages - a Home page, a Books page and a Journals page.
 The flat files used are books.json and journals.json.

+To display the results in a formatted way, EJS framework is used.